JokerJohn/PALoc/README.md

 ### GEODE Dataset

 stairs  scenes with different  types of lidar and **glass noise**.
-This is very challenging due to narrow stairs ,  you need to tune some parameters of ICP.
+This is very challenging due to narrow stairs ,  you need to tune some parameters of **ICP**.

 | Sensor setup           | Download link                    |
 | ---------------------- | -------------------------------- |